End-to-end journey digital transformation

 User interface and user testing

-The team agreed on a shared design system and created a Sketch library to be shared across teams.
+I collaborated closely with our marketing and product design teams to agree on a shared design library that complied with our brand standards.
+The team then created a Sketch library to share across work streams.
 We also identified any user stories that would need additional thinking, research or collaboration to successfully accomplish, and pushed those out into further sprints to give us time.
 We began the project designing those stories that were high priority, but could be completed quickly, with minimal up front work.
 We also began the research for the more complex stories in parallel.

 Image: User testing breakdown